Stunning Before & After Photos

 Of all the features of the face, the ears probably get the least attention.
 Still, like any other feature, specific characteristics about the ears can bother some individuals.
 Otoplasty is a cosmetic surgery that alters the position, size, and/or shape of the ears and reveals a more pleasing appearance.

 There are several different types of otoplasty, but the core goal of all otoplasty surgeries is to alter the ears in order to achieve a more aesthetically pleasing outcome.
-The surgery can do any of the following:
+The outpatient procedure can do any of the following:

 With simple surgery, however, the source of that pain can be eliminated.
 The consequences of such a self-esteem boosting surgery can have far-reaching effects as children grow older too.
 Research has shown that children who address issues with their ears at a young age have greater self-confidence and better academic performance as they get older.